Elena-Bruyako/GwtExample/README.md

 # GwtExample

 GwtExample is a simple GWT project, which can show you, how easy you can implement interactions between base GWT components.
-This project use Maven, and could be deploy on Apache Tomcat.
+This project uses Maven, and could be deploy on Apache Tomcat.

 Also this project shows simple implementation of MVP pattern (Model View Presenter) in client part.